x1angli/priority-n-productivity/cookbook-setting_up-windows.md

 * New items added by [Easy Context Menu](https://chocolatey.org/packages/ecm) are "extended" item, i.e. you have to press "Shift" key while popping up the context menu to see the item.
     * To toggle between an "extended" item and a "regular" item, simply adding or removing a string key named "Extended" in its registry editor.

-### What packages/software that cannot be installed by choco?
+### What must-have packages/software should be installed manually?
+* Downloaders:
+    * [Thunder 迅雷](http://u.xunlei.com/)
+    * [百度网盘客户端](https://pandownload.com/)
+* Input Methods (IMEs)
+    * [精灵五笔](http://www.jlwubi.com/)
 * Instant messengers
     * Wechat
     * QQ International
     * Dingtalk
     * AliWangwang
-* Downloaders:
-    * [Thunder 迅雷](http://u.xunlei.com/)
-    * [百度网盘客户端](https://pandownload.com/)
-* Input Methods (IMEs)
-    * [精灵五笔](http://www.jlwubi.com/)

 ### Other System-provisioning tools